basho/basho_docs/content/riak/kv/2.1.4/developing/usage/custom-extractors.md

 There are also built-in extractors for [Riak Data Types](/riak/kv/2.1.4/developing/usage/searching-data-types).

-If you're working with a data format that does not have a default Solr extractor, you can create your own and register it with Riak Search.
+If you're working with a data format that does not have a default Solr extractor, you can create your own and register it with Riak search.
 We'll show you how to do so by way of example.

 ## The Extractor Interface